faassen/jsonvalue/doc/usage.rst

 JsonValue lifts these restrictions.
 Instead of working with just dicts, lists, strings, numbers, booleans and ``None`` you can work with other values too, such as dates and datetimes.
-You can even represent whole JSON structures (nodes) as a custom Python object.
+You can even represent whole JSON nodes as a custom Python object.

 An example using dates
 ----------------------